darwin-eu/CdmOnboarding/README.md

   remotes::install_github("OHDSI/ROhdsiWebApi")
 ```

-3. In R, use the following commands to download and install CdmInspection:
+3. In R, use the following commands to download and install CdmOnboarding:

 ```r
   remotes::install_github("darwin-eu/CdmOnboarding")